 On January 30, 2023, the Company filed a Notice of Motion for Summary Judgment and to Dismiss Affirmative Defenses against Tyche.
 That motion has been fully briefed, and the Court has scheduled a hearing thereon for June 20, 2023.
 The Company and the Individual Company Defendants intend to continue to vigorously defend against all of Tyche’s claims; however, there can be no assurance that they will be successful in the legal defense of such claims.
 Written discovery proceedings and depositions have occurred among the parties.

 Action Against Ronald Bauer & Samantha Bauer

 The Company and two of its wholly-owned subsidiaries, Katexco Pharmaceuticals Corp. and CannBioRex Pharmaceuticals Corp. (collectively, the “Company Plaintiffs”), initiated legal action against Ronald Bauer and Samantha Bauer, as well as two of their companies, Theseus Capital Ltd. and Astatine Capital Ltd. (collectively, the “Bauer Defendants”), in the Supreme Court of British Columbia on February 25, 2022.
-The Company Plaintiffs are seeking damages against the Bauer Defendants for misappropriated funds and stock shares, unauthorized stock sales, and improper travel expenses, in the combined sum of at least $4,395,000 CAD [$3,460,584 USD] plus the additional sum of $2,721,036 USD.
-Service of process has been effected on each of the Bauer Defendants, and the Bauer Defendants filed an answer on May 6, 2022.
+The Company Plaintiffs are seeking damages against the Bauer Defendants for misappropriated funds and stock shares, unauthorized stock sales, and improper travel expenses, in the combined sum of at least $4,395,000 CAD [$3,248,696 USD] plus the additional sum of $2,721,036 USD.
+The Bauer Defendants filed an answer to the Company Plaintiffs’ claims on May 6, 2022.
 There can be no assurance that the Company Plaintiffs will be successful in this legal action.